 - salt to taste

-- 1/2 tsp flour or cornstarch (this is to thicken the mix slightly)
+- 1/2 tsp tapioca flour (this is to thicken & stabilise the mix slightly)

 With the motor on, add in a thin stream the sunflower oil through the open spout thingy,